argonne-lcf/summer-school-2024/Cerebras/README.md

 ## Run Examples

-Refer to respective instrcutions below
+Refer to the instructions in the file below to run GPT-J model.
 <!--- * [FC-MNIST](./fc-mnist.md)
 * [BERT-Large](./bert-large.md) --->
 * [GPT-J](./gpt-j.md)